ZoradanHawk/note-sequences/README.md

 # note-sequences
 Collection of modules for extracting structural information from melodic sequences and using it to build new music with similar structure.

-- section_builder contains the class Section and subclasses NormalSection (a stand-alone musical section) and TransitionSection (a section that unites two *NormalSection*s, where notes have an increasing or decreasing probability of turning into the next section's equivalent).

-- note_sequence contains the classes TransitionMatrix (which takes a list of notes and extracts the probabilities that one note be followed by any of the others) and NoteSequence (which takes a transition matrix, generates notes based on it and uses the *Section* subclasses to build up a sequence that follows a specific mapping and structure.
+Works with sequences of notes or chords.

+- note_sequence.py is the main module.
+It creates the output note sequence.

+- sections.py builds the sections of the sequence.
+It contains a class, Sequence, and a subclass, TransitionSequence.

+- transitions.py extracts the structural information from the input notes taken from the midi file and saves them as a TransitionMatrix object.
+The information describes what notes follow each unique note in the input sequence, and with what probability.

+- midi_IO.py contains functions to extract the information from a midi file and write it to an output midi file.